-YouTube can automatically archive your live stream for you if it's less than 12 hours.
+If your live stream is less than 12 hours, YouTube can automatically archive it for you.
 This applies to all types of live streams - including: Stream now, Events, Webcam, and Mobile.
-This also applies to streams of 1440p and 2160p (4K) video resolution.
-However, we recommend also recording a local archive as a backup.
-You'll be able to create highlight clips while your stream is still live.
+YouTube will also automatically archive streams of 1440p and 2160p (4K) video resolution.
+But, we recommend also recording a local archive as a backup.
+You can create highlight clips while your stream is still live.

 Note that if your stream exceeds 12 hours, it may not be captured at all.

 Under Visibility, you can change your privacy setting.

 Click More to delete the video.